Superalgos/Superalgos/README.md

 **1.** If you are not there already, go to [https://github.com/Superalgos/Superalgos](https://github.com/Superalgos/Superalgos)

 **2.** Scroll the page all the way to the top.
-Find and click the Start button on the top-right corner of the page to like Superalgos!
+Find and click the **Star** button on the top-right corner of the page to like Superalgos!
 Thank you!
-This helps more developers find the project, which makes Superalgos better for you.
+This helps developers find the project, which makes Superalgos better for you through their contributions.

-**3.** Next to the Star button, find and click the Fork button to create your fork/copy of this repository.
+**3.** Next to the Star button, find and click the **Fork** button to create your fork/copy of this repository.
 To fork Superalgos you need a GitHub account.
 If you don't have one, go ahead and create one.
+A Fork is required for your contributions to the project (more on this later).

 **4.** Once the fork is created, you will land on the page of your fork.
 Copy the URL from your browser's address bar.